HACC2018/ohia.ai/README.md

 # ohia.ai

 An open Hawaiian indigenous plant identification and aggregation application.
 Developed for the 2018 Hawaii Annual Code Challenge.
+Learn more about the challenge and our app at [devpost](https://devpost.com/software/ohia-ai).

 ## Table of Contents